Jerik-Brahmos/YouTube-Clone-using-React-JS/README.md

  # YouTube Clone using React JS

  A YouTube clone developed with React JS.
  Aims to provide users with a familiar platform for watching videos, featuring trending content and interactive functionalities.

 ## Features

--Trending Videos: Discover trending and popular videos.
+- Trending Videos: Discover trending and popular videos.
--Video Player: Seamless playback experience for videos.
+- Video Player: Seamless playback experience for videos.
--Responsive Design: Enjoy a consistent experience across various devices.
+- Responsive Design: Enjoy a consistent experience across various devices.

 ### Deployment